Geometric generalizations of the square sieve, with an application to cyclic covers: Introduction

-Note that, in the limit $n \rightarrow \infty$ and aside from an analysis of how the limit impacts the dependence of the $\ll$-constant on $n$, the upper bound \eqref{Munshi_correct} approaches one of the form conjectured in (\ref{Serre_VK_conj}).
-Our result in Theorem \ref{FcnFSerreConj} is thus an analogue over $\F_q(T)$ of Munshi's result over $\Q$.

-It would be interesting to pursue a function field analogue of Bonolis's refinement \eqref{Bonolis} of \eqref{Munshi_correct}, or, furthermore, to adapt Heath-Brown and Pierce's $q$-analogue of Van der Corput method to the function field setting of Theorem \ref{FcnFSerreConj} (see Remark \ref{remark_Bonolis}).
+Over $\Q$, the best known result is due to Heath-Brown and the third author \cite{HBPie12}, who proved Serre's conjecture (\ref{Serre_VK_conj}) for all $n \geq 9$ in the case of cyclic covers, by combining a sieve method with the $q$-analogue of Van der Corput's method.
+It would be interesting to to adapt Heath-Brown and Pierce's $q$-analogue of Van der Corput method to the function field setting of Theorem \ref{FcnFSerreConj}.

-\begin{remark} It is perhaps helpful to clarify a point in the literature on cyclic covers of $\mathbb{P}^n$ over $\Q$.
-Theorem 1.1 of \cite{Mun09} states a bound of the strength (\ref{Bonolis}), but the argument as written therein proves a result of the strength (\ref{Munshi_correct}).
-At the suggestion of Munshi, Bonolis \cite{Bon21} implemented nontrivial averaging in the relevant sieve inequality in order to prove (\ref{Bonolis}) (as well as a more general result over $\Q$).
-Our result Theorem \ref{FcnFSerreConj} over function fields is of analogous strength to the result (\ref{Munshi_correct} ) obtained by the original argument in \cite{Mun09}.
-See Remark \ref{remark_Bonolis} for more details and open questions. \end{remark}